 - Add pumpkin purée, apple sauce, vanilla, pumpkin pie spice, salt, and then whisk to combine.
 Then add the almond milk mixture and whisk thoroughly.

-- Add the baking powder, almond flour, Vital Proteins Vanilla Collagen Creamer, oat flour and Bob’s 1:1 flour.
+- Add the baking powder, almond flour, collagen, oat flour and Bob’s 1:1 flour.
 Whisk until no large clumps remain.

 - Place batter into fridge and let chill for 30 minutes.